 Where do I get ASBA form and ASBA e-form?

-How many applications I can submit through online net banking from one bank account?
+How many applications I can submit through net banking from one bank account?

 Can I make ASBA application from current account?

 Yes.
 ASBA applications can also be made from current accounts.